codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 ### Add custom labels to dind and engine pods
 Add custom labels to your Engine and Dind pods in Runtime Environment (RE) by patching it.
+{:start="1"}
 1. Get the configuration of the RE and place it in a file named `runtime.yaml`.
   `codefresh get runtime-environments -o yaml <$RUNTIME_ENVIRONMENT> > runtime.yaml`
   where:
   `$RUNTIME_ENVIRONMENT` must be replaced with the name of your RE.
 1. Edit the `dockerDaemonScheduler.labels` or `runtimeScheduler.labels` property of `runtime.yaml` to include the label, as in the example below.
-  >If the `dockerDaemonScheduler.labels` are not included in the RE configuration by default, add them.
+If the `dockerDaemonScheduler.labels` are not included in the RE configuration by default, add them.
 ```yaml
 version: 1
 metadata: